 But what if nobody was monitoring a machine when it broke down?
 Who will fix it?
 When will it get fixed?
 How long will it take?
 How do we prevent this type of breakdown in the future?
-Fortunately for us, manufacturing software can help us answer these questions and many more questions like them.
+Fortunately for us, manufacturing SaaS can help us answer these questions and many more questions like them.

-In the true spirit of continuous improvement, manufacturing has turned to the Internet to take full advantage of software hosted in the cloud.
-Software hosted on the Internet is known as "SaaS," meaning "Software as a Service."
-There are many reasons why manufacturers are turning to SaaS software.
-Here are just a few:
+In the true spirit of continuous improvement, manufacturing has turned to the Internet to take full advantage of cloud-based software.
+Software hosted on the Internet is known as SaaS, or Software as a Service.
+There are many reasons why manufacturers are turning to manufacturing SaaS.
+Here are just a few.

 All you need is an Internet connection and a browser.
 Okay, maybe it is "easy button" simple.

-"A chart is worth a thousand emails."
-There are some people who can eat, sleep, and breathe in the abstract, but most of us need something more tactile.
+A chart is worth a thousand emails.
+There are some people who can eat, sleep, and breathe in the abstract, but most of us need something more tangible.
 To find out where you fit on the spectrum, answer one simple question: Would you rather someone describe to you in great detail the inverse relationship of time versus downtime, or would you rather see a downtime trend chart?
 Give me the chart!
-Most of us are visual thinkers, because our brains are really good at visual processing.
+Most of us are visual thinkers.

 This is another area where manufacturing SaaS software really shines.
 We can extract multiple data points and represent them on a simple, elegant chart.
 These charts can be easily shared with members of your team and others.
 Having the right data represented in the right format helps short-circuit conversations to arrive at an informed decision faster.
 If you're like me, we'll always choose a simple chart over a thousand complex emails.

-- Physical data center security.
+Physical data center security.
 Data centers have heightened security protocols so that only those who have proper security access can gain access to the building.
-These security protocols help prevent physical theft of data.
+These security protocols help prevent the physical theft of data.

 And remember, if it's not in L2L, it didn't happen.